-Sites including affordable housing and low cost market housing should integrate with open market housing across a site.
+Sites including affordable housing should integrate both affordable housing and market housing across a site.
 Development that leads to concentrations of different types and tenures of homes in separate groups on a site will not be permitted.

 8.25 OBJECTIVE 5 - To ensure that Marden has the appropriate local and community facilities to support present demand, future projected growth and demographic change.
 Developments must make a positive and tangible impact on the range and availability of community facilities and infrastructure by creating a focal point for the village.